Glossary of Terms

 Office Hours Times for which faculty are available to meet with students.
 Students can drop in to see faculty at these designated times or they can call/email faculty to set up a time to met outside of this time slot.

-Office of Military and Veteran Services The Office of Military and Veteran Services was created to help veterans, military personnel, and their families connect with specific information, people, and resources that will support student success at Stockton University.
+Military & Veteran Success Center The Military & Veteran Success Center was created to help veterans, military personnel, and their families connect with specific information, people, and resources that will support student success at Stockton University.
 We have a dedicated team that offers personalized service to each of the approximately 600 military and veteran students, ensuring a smooth transition from a student's first inquiry, through the application and registration process and throughout their time as a student.
 Located in F-107

 Office of Service-Learning The Office of Service-Learning provides the Students, Faculty/Staff and Community Partners of the Stockton University community with opportunities to engage in "Service with a Purpose".
 Our reciprocal relationships allow Stockton the ability to work with our communities and neighborhoods through classroom and co-curricular activities.